Private, In-Home Tutoring in Plano, Texas

-SchoolTutoring Academy’s tutoring programs for Plano students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Plano, Texas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Using standards set by the Department of Education of Texas, Plano schools help each student reach their potential and beyond.
 These standards provide teachers with the classroom objectives that guide their teaching and give students a structure to their learning, building yearly upon their knowledge.
 Academic activities are supplemented by extracurricular activities and character development programs that foster the development of highly effective personal and social skills.